-The CAA has a formal internal review process for dealing with appeals or complaints in connection with requests under the Environmental Information Regulations.
+The CAA has a formal internal review process for dealing with appeals or complaints in connection with Freedom of Information requests.
 The key steps in this process are set in the attachment.

-Should you remain dissatisfied with the outcome you have a right to appeal against the decision by contacting the Information Commissioner at:-
+Should you remain dissatisfied with the outcome you have a right under Section 50 of the FOIA to appeal against the decision by contacting the Information Commissioner at:-